Skip to content

 Research Overview

-As of May 2026, petrelintide has the most advanced clinical data set of any selective amylin analog in development for chronic weight management.
+As of June 2026, petrelintide has the most advanced clinical data set of any selective amylin analog in development for chronic weight management.
 The published evidence base remains primarily at the company-disclosure and conference-presentation level pending peer-reviewed Phase 2 publication.

 • Phase 3 program (H2 2026 launch announced April 29, 2026): Roche and Zealand jointly announced advancement to Phase 3.
 Trials are planned to evaluate petrelintide for chronic weight management in adults with overweight and obesity.
 Specific endpoint design and trial sizes will be disclosed at trial registration.